🔄

 2.5 Analytical indicators (quality)

-• Humic/fulvic content : IHSS/ISO methods according to matrix.
+• Humic/fulvic content: IHSS/ISO methods depending on matrix.

 3) Potential biological roles